Cuyahoga River Fire Sparks Environmental Revolution

 The Cuyahoga River: What A Dump

 Cleveland grew as an important hub for industry as it rose from the post-civil war era with industry and commerce to drive it forward.
-Between 1860 and 1870 the city’s population more than Cuyahoga River Pollutiondoubled, putting added strain on the already stressed river’s ability to handle rising levels of contaminants.
+Between 1860 and 1870 the city’s population more than doubled, putting added strain on the already stressed river’s ability to handle rising levels of contaminants.

 As the industrial revolution lunged forward it brought the city with it, transforming the river and surrounding area into a virtually unregulated industrial park.